outisdz/reversync/README.md

 ## 🛠️ Customization

-- Change server IP/port with command-line arguments.
+- Change server or client IP/port with command-line arguments.
 - Add or modify commands in `server.py` and `client.py`.
 - Customize logo/UI in `interactiveconsole.py`.